Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 * a program execution time constant.
 This means the compiler doesn't need to know its value, and it can be set at runtime (i.e. passed in by a user)
 * knowing this value won't change can help the compiler to make optimizations
+* acts as a guardrail to prevent you from modifying the variable accidentally
+* programmers should always reach for const when they have variables that they know won't be changing for both the performance and code safety benefits

 [`param`](https://chapel-lang.org/docs/users-guide/base/constParam.html#declaring-params):
 * similar to `const`, except it must be known at compile time.